Taniec kontra Dance

 Taniec kontra Dance (Eng.
 Dancing vs. Dance) was a Polish special television series which featured professional dancers from Dancing With The Stars and contestants of So You Think You Can Dance competing for viewers' votes.
-The show took place on 11 June 2011 in Białystok, which is said to be the Polish capital of dance.
+The event was staged on 11 June 2011 on Kościuszko Market Square in Białystok.
+Judge Piotr Galiński said after the event that Białystok was, in effect, the real winner, since it was the city's undisputed dance capital; several dancers on the You Can Dance team, including Ada Kawecka, Karol Niecikowski, and Rafał Kamiński, had trained at the city's Fair Play dance studio and taken their first steps in the same square where the event was held.
 The Dancing With The Stars team was mentored by Rafał Maserak and the So You Think You Can Dance team's leader was Patricia Kazadi.
 The judging panel consisted of Michał Piróg (judge on So You Think You Can Dance), Maja Sablewska (judge on X Factor) and Piotr Galiński (judge on Dancing With The Stars).
 Piotr Gąsowski, who is the presenter on Dancing With The Stars, presented the show.
 The competition was won by Dancing With The Stars team.

+Background

+Taniec kontra Dance was the second such dance battle staged in Białystok, following a similarly formatted event the previous year, Dziewczyny kontra chłopaki.
+Po prostu bitwa! ("Girls versus Boys: Just a Battle!").
+The crown awarded to the winner of that earlier contest was auctioned off during the 2011 event, with proceeds going to victims of that year's flooding in Poland.